aragon/aragon-cli/docs/Intro.md

 - `boilerplate`: (optional) the Github repo name or alias for a boilerplate to set up your app.
 The currently available boilerplates are:

 	- `react`: this boilerplate contains a very basic Counter app and a webapp for interacting with it.
 It showcases the end-to-end interaction with an Aragon app, from the contracts to the webapp.
-	- `react-kit`: it is a variation of the `react` boilerplate that also comes with a DAO Kit which will allow for using your app to interact with other Aragon apps like the Voting app.
-You can read more about DAO Kits [here](https://github.com/aragon/hack/blob/master/docs/kits-intro.md).
+Also comes with a DAO Template which will allow for using your app to interact with other Aragon apps like the Voting app.
+You can read more about DAO Template [here](templates-intro.md).
 	- `bare`: this boilerplate will just set up your app directory structure but contains no functional code.

 > **Note**<br>
 > This is an independent package, it's not necessary to have `@aragon/cli` installed to use it.
 > [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) comes with npm 5.2+.
 If you use npm 5.1 or earlier, you can't use `npx`.
 Instead, install `create-aragon-app` globally.

+> **Note**<br>
+> The `react-kit` boilerplate has been deprecated and merged with `react` boilerplate.
+Also `kits` has been deprecated and `templates` should be used instead.